Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 Similar to the treatment of the iron core, the energy balance equations for the magma ocean and solid mantle are given by:

 where $M_{\rm{Si}}=M_s+M_m$ represents the total silicate mass.
 In these equations, the rate of change in the potential temperatures of the magma ocean, $T_m$, and solid mantle, $T_s$, are evaluated similarly to Eq. \ref{temperaturedot}. $T_c$, $T_m$ and $T_s$ are evolved simultaneously with $s$ and $M_{\rm{env}}$ using the ODE solver, based on Eq. \ref{ironevolution}, \ref{magmaevolution} and \ref{solidevolution}.
 On the right hand sides, the energy transport rates ($L_{\rm{CMB}}$, $L_{\rm{PCI}}$ and $L_{\rm{MEB}}$) at each boundary layers are included, alongside heat production from silicate solidification $L_{\rm{Si}} = l_{\rm{Si}} \dot{M}_{\rm{s}}$ and radioactive decay $L_{\rm{radio}}$.
+Similar to the iron core, we find that the gravitational energy release from mantle contraction contributes minimally to heating.
 An example of the evolutionary trajectory of these luminosities is shown in the top right panel of Figure \ref{evolution}. $L_{\rm{radio}}$ is evaluated with:

 where $q_i$ and $\tau_i$ are the heat production rate and half-life of each radiogenic isotope (${}^{26}\mathrm{Al}$, ${}^{40}\mathrm{K}$, ${}^{232}\mathrm{Th}$, ${}^{235}\mathrm{U}$ and ${}^{238}\mathrm{U}$), with their values summarized in Table \ref{table:iso}.
 The heat production is assumed to be uniformly distributed in the mantle, proportional to the mass of each layer.